shixingxing/Duix-Mobile/README_en.md

 <details>
 <summary>Is streaming audio supported?</summary>

-Yes, streaming audio was released in the July 17, 2025 update.
+Yes, streaming audio was released in the July 17, 2025 version update.

 </details>